Send Close Add comments: (status displays here)

 Verse routeεγερθησεται γαρ εθνος επι εθνος και βασιλεια επι βασιλειαν και εσονται λιμοι και σεισμοι κατα τοπους [gnt]

 Since the word modified, "places", is accusative, the Greek word translated as "in" (divers places) is that of "downwards" or "towards" or "according to".
 It could be "and then".
-The "divers" is inferred.
+The "divers" as in "diverse" appears to be inferred.

 Verse routeMatthew 24:7 For nation shall rise against nation, and kingdom against kingdom: and there shall be famines, and pestilences, and earthquakes, in divers places. [kjv]